raphaelalmeidamartins/playground-functions/README.md

         </li>
       </ul>
   </li>
   <li>Create a welcome function of the Trybe's pub!
-According to the rules of the pub, for each cup of alcoholic drink, the person needs to drink a cup of water to avoid hangover.
+According to the rules of the pub, for each cup of alcoholic drink, the person needs to drink a cup of water to avoid a hangover.
 <p>Write a function named <code>hydrate</code> that receives a string, and returns how many cups of water the person needs to drink.
 Examples:</p>

 ```